Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Malfunctions

-When your pressure switch isn’t functioning the way it should, you’ll likely hear the fan going and the switch clicking a couple times before the furnace switches off completely.
-When a part isn’t working right, your furnace will turn off for your safety.
+When your pressure switch isn’t functioning the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace switches off completely.
+When a part isn’t performing right, your furnace will turn off for your safety.

 You may see fast flashes or an alternating slow flash as it passes on a fault code.

 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your D.A.
 Bennett Service Experts Expert will investigate other parts of your furnace first.
 Some other issues can also generate the error code, like a blocked vent or cracked hose.

 The bill to fix your furnace depends on what’s defective with it and how long it takes to fix it.